 Say goodbye to the idea of perfection and say hello to being realistic and consistent.

 Our bodies adapt gradually to exercise as well.
 In the end, consistency will help you reach your goals.
 Without it, you might not have enough structure to allow for growth.

 Work first on figuring out your "why" statement.
-A "why" statement is important part of a fitness journey.
-It help you figure out why you are wanting to adapt these changes into your life.
+A "why" statement is an important part of a fitness journey.
+It helps you figure out why you are wanting to adopt these changes into your life.
 Then figure out your goals...determine the best route to achieve them, and get started with one step.